 Her work is in the permanent collection of the Cornell Fine Arts Museum and was featured in the Journal of Cloth and Culture and In The Make: Studio Visits with Artists.
 This July, she has an installation on view in the exhibition, The Disquiet, curated by Dena Beard at Pro Arts Gallery.
 She has also exhibited at the Bellevue Arts Museum, Exit Art, Ampersand International Arts, Oakland Art Gallery, Southern Exposure, The Richmond Art Center, The Small Gallery, and The Oakland Museum of California.

-Her research on death and textiles in the work of Teresa Margolles was published in Surface Design Journal and will be the subject of her presentation "From the Morgue to the Museum" at the Textile Society of America conference in the fall of 2014.
+Her research on death and textiles in the work of Teresa Margolles was published in Surface Design Journal and was the subject of her presentation "From the Morgue to the Museum" at the Textile Society of America conference in the fall of 2014.